Idea

 – Nobody ever

-Sometimes it’s helpful to use videos to explain complex topics and sometimes an activity helps explain information best.
+Sometimes, videos are helpful for explaining complex topics, and sometimes, an activity best explains information.
 It all comes down to choosing the right type of engagement for the content.

-Learning by social means is extremely popular so if you have the option, tie content into an enterprise social media network (hello Viva Enage).
+Learning by social means is extremely popular, so if you can, tie content into an enterprise social network (hello Viva Engage).
 That’s better than water cooler conversations!

-Some of our favorite types of interactions since we work with corporate IT training are realistic software simulations that have realistic scenarios woven into them.
-The key phrase is always realistic, though, because without that there’s not a lot of value.
+Since we work with corporate IT training, some of our favorite types of interactions are realistic scenario-based software simulations.
+The key phrase is always realistic, though, because without that, there’s not much value.

-Allowing employees a safe environment to learn and engage is essential to them being comfortable to fail and learn.
-This will help create an atmosphere that is conducive to learning and makes people more likely to stay engaged.
+Allowing employees a safe environment to learn and engage is essential to making them comfortable with failure and learning.
+This will help create an atmosphere conducive to learning and make people more likely to stay engaged.

 5) Focus on Accurate and Appropriate Measurement

-If you measure the effectiveness of training then you can also make changes and adjustments to make sure it meets its goals.
+If you measure the effectiveness of training, you can also make changes and adjustments to ensure that it meets its goals.
 There is no progress without measuring progress.
-It’s best just to assume the training was a failure.

-For some things such as new employee onboarding, evaluation for behavior change is impossible of course.
+For some things, such as new employee onboarding, evaluating for behavior change is impossible.
 You have to have a starting benchmark.
-The good thing here is that it’s a great opportunity to gain some benchmarks so that you might more accurately evaluate new employees later on.
+The good thing is that it’s an excellent opportunity to gain some benchmarks to evaluate new employees more accurately later.

-If you’re evaluating employees then you can also provide feedback to them.
-This will help them know their skills, progress, and even motivate them and encourage them to keep working towards their goals.
+If you’re evaluating employees, you can also provide feedback.
+This will help them understand their skills and progress and even motivate and encourage them to keep working towards their goals.

 6) Maximize Retention and Accountability

-Maximizing retention and accountability is important to ensure employees are actively engaged in their learning and that they are held accountable for their progress.
-You can do this by providing regular feedback and providing them with resources that are tailored to their needs.
+Maximizing retention and accountability is important to ensure employees are actively engaged in their learning and held accountable for their progress.
+You can provide regular feedback and tailored resources to encourage continuous learning, perhaps in a knowledge base.

-An instructional designer may not do this personally but training programs can account for the need for this and for front-line managers to work with their direct reports.
-It’s kind of nice when employees are aware of the expectations and are motivated to meet them.
+An instructional designer may not do this personally, but training programs can account for the need for this and for front-line managers to work with their direct reports.
+It’s nice when employees are aware of the expectations and motivated to meet them.

-It’s also important to develop a plan of action for employees to follow.
-This ensures they’re staying on track and that they are held accountable for their progress.
+It’s also essential to develop a plan of action for employees to follow.
+This plan ensures they stay on track and are held accountable for their progress.

 7) Use Appropriate Technologies

-Technology is an important tool for instructional designers, and it’s important to make sure you select the right tools and technologies for the task at hand.
+Technology is an essential tool for instructional designers, and it’s vital to ensure you select the right tools and technologies for the task.

 Make sure that the tools and technologies you select are appropriate for the goal you need to achieve.
-Always ask yourself if you’re doing this for the benefit of the organization or if you just want to play with a new shiny toy.
-Never fall for the new tech to play with trap, it’s a slippery slope to poor quality training.
+Always ask yourself if you’re doing this for the organization’s benefit or just to play with a new shiny toy.
+Never fall for the latest tech to play with trap; it’s a slippery slope to poor-quality training and wasted money.

 It’s also important to ensure the technologies you use are secure and reliable.
 That means you shouldn’t plug private company information into ChatGPT.
 We’re pretty sure that’s going to get you into some trouble.